Namibia

 Day 12: We’ll take our reluctant leave of Etosha and begin the return journey to Windhoek, but before we reach there we have one final place to visit, the renowned Waterberg Plateau.
 This dramatic and very prominent feature rises some 700 feet out of the eastern plains.
 Our lodge is located at the end of a long valley and is surrounded on three sides by towering sandstone cliffs.
 There is a natural spring that supports a tropical environment around the lodge and creates a wonderfully relaxing place to end our tour.
 Night at Waterberg Wilderness Lodge.

-Day 14: After breakfast we will begin our journey back to Windhoek, where the tour ends after lunch.
+Day 14: After breakfast we’ll begin our journey back to Windhoek, where the tour ends after lunch.

 Tour Information (Click to see more)